-1. Grant the Borrower an extension of time to correct deficiencies and/or to complete the Project through the issuance of a change order as an amendment to the project scope and timeline as approved, or other applicable action;

-2. Instruct the Borrower to complete work necessary to correct deficiencies of practices not constructed to the approved plans and specifications and/or any change orders approved by the Department that amend the approved plans and specifications, or that do not meet the applicable practice design standard(s) which were the basis for the approved plans and specifications;

-3. Instruct Iowa Finance Authority to withhold further disbursements related to the Project until actions necessary to remedy deficiencies have been completed and approved by the Department;
+- 1. Grant the Borrower an extension of time to correct deficiencies and/or to complete the Project through the issuance of a change order as an amendment to the project scope and timeline as approved, or other applicable action; - 2.
+Instruct the Borrower to complete work necessary to correct deficiencies of practices not constructed to the approved plans and specifications and/or any change orders approved by the Department that amend the approved plans and specifications, or that do not meet the applicable practice design standard(s) which were the basis for the approved plans and specifications; - 3.
+Instruct Iowa Finance Authority to withhold further disbursements related to the Project until actions necessary to remedy deficiencies have been completed and approved by the Department; - 4.
+Instruct the Borrower to perform the required maintenance identified in the approved maintenance plan;

-11 "Department" refers to Iowa HSEMD.
+&lt;sup>4 "Department" refers to Iowa HSEMD.